What is Journal in Accounting?

 Recommended Articles

-This article has been a guide to what is Journal in Accounting and its definition?
-Here we discuss how to make journal entries in accounting along with detailed explanations.
+This article has guided what Journal in Accounting is and its definition?
+Here we discuss how to make journal entries in accounting and detailed explanations.
 You may also read through our other articles on basic accounting –